Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 Despite the incredible richness of this mathematical theory, it would be a great pity to limit oneself to the theoretical world.
 One principle of this series is that we should remain curious to all aspects of a thing.
 And then we reach a truly infinite branch of human activity when we study knots in the real world-- their use in the naval world, in fabrics, hitching, heraldry and semiotics, and much, much more.
 A more careful exposition of both the mathematical and practical sides will be given when we study homotopy further, in a dedicated post.

+IMG!!!

 The classical encyclopedic reference on knots in the real world is **The Ashley Book of Knots**, a magnificent work with almost four thousand entries and seven thousand illustrations.
+The author, [Clifford W. Ashley](https://en.wikipedia.org/wiki/Clifford_Warren_Ashley), can be described as a kind of *knot-romantic*-- or *knot-reactionary*, as these two often come together.
+I hope it won't bore the reader if we analyse a little of his curious introduction to the Book of Knots.

+*The sailor, from the very nature of his craft, has a dependence upon rope and a consequent familiarity with knots that is demanded of no other workman.
+It follows that most important knots owe both their origin and their names to the requirements of a ship at sea.
+So diverse are these requirements that the number of knots devised by the sailor is probably ten times greater than the sum of all other handicrafts combined.
+Nor is this surprising if we consider that on a full-rigged ship, in everyday use, are several miles of rigging, and an able seaman, of necessity, is acquainted with every inch of this extent.*

+*Knotting has been an important adjunct to the everyday life of all people from the earliest days of which we have knowledge.
+There are still primitive races who fasten their huts, traps, canoes, and harness with knotted thongs and withes.
+But civilized man is no less dependent on knots than his more backward brothers, even though knots today are much less in evidence in sophisticated surroundings.*

+*Long ago man recognized the decorative possibilities of knots, and “fancy knotting” is one of the oldest and most widely distributed of the folk arts.
+But it remained for the sailor to seize upon this art and to develop it into something that is peculiarly his own.*

+INTERNACIONALISTA, MAS NEM TNT....

+*Very little nationalism is evident among knots.
+One reason for this may be that the merchant sailor has never been too particular about what flag he sailed under, and in the general shifting about, knots soon became common property.
+Here and there we have a “Spanish,” “Portuguese,” “English,” “French,” or “American” Knot, but seldom is the application of such a name at all universal.
+The same knot may be attributed to several countries, just as Flat “Over-One-and-Under-One” Sinnet (#2976) is called by English-speaking sailors “French Sinnet” and by the ever-polite French “Tresse Anglaise.”*

+*It is impossible to make a distinction between the British and the American contribution to knots.
+There were English sailors in every Yankee forecastle.
+But it would seem that English-speaking people as a whole have made the largest single contribution to the subject.
+At the present time Scandinavian sailors are doing more toward preserving the traditions of marlingspike seamanship than any other seamen.*

+REAAAAAAAAAÇA

+*Usually the advent of steam is held accountable for putting a period to the art of knottin.
+But the facts that a sailor could not read an ad the same time employ his hands may be acceptes as in great part responsible.*

+*(...)*

+*It was inevitable that when the sailor learned to read he would neglect the arts.
+Eventually good marlingspike sailors became scarce.
+Only the essential everyday knots were taught to the greenhorns in the forecastle, and work that formerly had been done at sea was turned out in the rigging loft*

+*Abruptly, however, in the second quarter of the twentieeth century, knotting began to pick up again, and sailors the world over evinced a renewed interest.
+To the casual observer this might have seemd to be a fabricated or even a sentimental phenomenon.
+Yet on turbine and Diesel ships, on gasoline boats and piano-wired yachts, fancy knots were again in evidence*

+*(...)*

+*This I hold to be real progress; and the sailor today is a far happier mortal than ever he was before.
+Something of course is missing, for gone are the tall ships of yesterday, but somewhere in the offing may be something else quite as beautiful*

+*Also, just beyond the horizon is the threat of the cinema and television, whcih require only a little popularizing cheapness before they too will invade the forecastle; when they do the sailor's hands will again be idle.*

+ROMANT

+*From that day I have continued to collect knots wherever I could find them, and as unfamiliar sailors’ knots became increasingly difficult to find I was attracted by the knots of other occupations.
+I hobnobbed with butchers and steeple jacks, cobblers and truck drivers, electric linesmen, Boy Scouts, and with elderly ladies who knit.
+Mr. Ringling himself, I cannot recall now which of the several brothers it was, took me about his circus and was pleased to be able to dazzle me with a score of knots with which I was quite unfamiliar.
+It was pleasant to talk to a brother showman again, and the meeting was not one bit too soon, for almost overnight the interior of the circus tent became a spiderweb of wire and turnbuckles instead of hemp and blocks.*

+*Will James, “the Lone Cowboy,” showed me the THEODORE KNOT one day while we were lunching with Joseph Chapin, then the Art Editor of Scribner’s Magazine.
+In Boston I halted an operation to see how the surgeon made fast his stitches.
+I have watched oxen slung for the shoeing, I have helped throw pack lashings, I have followed tree surgeons through their acrobatics and examined poachers’ traps and snares.
+But I never saw Houdini, never was present at a successful lynching, and never participated in a commercial second-story venture.*

 Since the book is already copyright-free, [here's a pdf for you](/pdfs/ashley.pdf).

 IMGS!!!
 ANIMAIS NO ASHLEY.

-Going back to the notion of homotopy, however, we find a problem-- well, actually it was found in the 19th century.
-Since isotopy by definition depends on embedding a space $X$ inside a larger $Y,$ it isn't clear if it tells us something about $X$ or $Y,$ or even about their relation. $X$ might have one isotopy behaviour inside $Y$ and a completely different one in $Z,$ so that actually isotopy is not a property *of a space*, but rather *between spaces*.
-That's interesting, but not really what we wanted: we wished to use the notion of homotopy to study topological properties of *one* space, but now we'd have two study *two*!

-A classical example proved by [Klein](https://en.wikipedia.org/wiki/Felix_Klein) is that all knots embedded in $\ro^4$ are isotopic to the unknot-- i.e., they can all be untied in 4D space.
+Another classical example of the difference between homotopy and isotopy was proved [Klein](https://en.wikipedia.org/wiki/Felix_Klein), in that he showed that all knots embedded in $\ro^4$ are isotopic to the unknot-- i.e., they can all be untied in 4D space.
 The extra dimension that allows you to do that: this is similar to how we can "free" a shape contained into another in the plane by lifting it in 3D space and then putting it back in the plane, but outside the other figure.

 IMG!!
 OU GIF!!

-That there are no knots in 4D space has lead -- a the great encyclopedist, but notoriously rea!!!!!ctionary of knots--
+The fact that there are no knots in 4D space, and seemingly the whole mathematical theory of knots, were seen by our beloved knot-romantic/reactionary with some contempt:

 *To me the simple act of tying a knot is an adventure in unlimited space.
 A bit of string affords a dimensional latitude that is unique among the entities.
 For an uncomplicated strand is a palpable object that, for all practical purposes, possesses one dimension only.
 If we move a single strand in a plane, interlacing it at will, actual objects of beauty and of utility can reulst in what is practically two dimensions; and if we choose to direct our strand out of this one plane, another dimension is added which provides opportunity for an excursion that is limited only by the scope of our own imagery and the lenght of the ropemaker's coil.*